JayEvan/RepData_PeerAssessment1/RepoResPA1.md

 The maximum steps for a five minute interval is 206.1698 and is in interval 835.

 ## Imputing missing values
+Note that there are a number of days/intervals where there are missing values (coded as `NA`).
+The presence of missing days may introduce bias into some calculations or summaries of the data.

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs).
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)

 ```r